 iEdit is a copy editing service for everything from notes to manuscripts, from fun stuff to the scholarly, including texts with Old Testament Hebrew, New Testament Greek, Latin, and French.
 Whatever you want edited, we promise thorough editing, timely turnover, and reasonable rates.

 iEdit amends inconsistencies in grammar, mechanics of language (punctuation, spelling, and such), usage, voice, diction, clarity of expression, prose style, style format, logic, syntax, and paragraph construction.

 Rush jobs: Add 50% to the basic charge.
-Caveat: The nature of the work requested and my current workload will affect the return time.

 Manuscript review comes with detailed feedback.

-Some might say that doing auto-body is not freelancing; I say it is.
+Some might say that doing auto-body is not freelancing; we say it is.
 When you're not dependent on an employer for a sure living wage, fortnightly or monthly, and all the risks and rewards of the business are yours, you're not only self-employed, you're also freelancing.
 Maybe the job can be done in one place or wherever you happen to be.
 Wherever it's done, the stress and pleasure of being your own boss is yours to savor.

 Sometimes, business is excruciatingly slow; then, you get out there and hustle new clients who are in need of a wordsmith.
 When business is booming, you rejoice because every word on every page that you read means that you are earning; you're holding your own.
 That's the world of the freelancer.
 That's what it took to build this country: people who took a chance and made it.

 Apart from editing plain text documents, here are some of the software programs that I've used: Photoshop, Adobe Acrobat, InDesign, Quark, FileMaker, and PowerPoint.
 Whatever you want in terms of text editing and manipulation of the final product can be accomplished with ease.
 Of course, it will cost you.